-5.60.2 cloneTo
+5.81.2 cloneTo

 '''

 IProgress IMedium::cloneTo(

 [in] IMedium target,

-[in] unsigned long variant,
+[in] MediumVariant variant[],

 [in] IMedium parent)

 '''

 variant Exact image variant which should be created (as a combination of MediumVariant flags). parent Parent of the cloned medium.

 Starts creating a clone of this medium in the format and at the location defined by the target argument.